With millions of homes across the country going into foreclosure, it’s important for both buyers and mortgage holders to understand the process.

 You have options that can delay or even prevent losing your home:

 - If your mortgage is “above water,” (meaning you have equity in your house) you may be able to refinance your mortgage, receiving lower monthly payments.
-Check with your local Hamilton mortgage broker… or contact us and we can connect you with a reputable one.
+Check with your local Ontario mortgage broker… or contact us and we can connect you with a reputable one.

-- You may be able to quickly sell your home to a real estate investor that’s reputable in Hamilton like us at Fast Ontario Home Buyer, using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.We can buy your Hamilton ON area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.
+- You may be able to quickly sell your home to a real estate investor that’s reputable in Ontario like us at Fast Ontario Home Buyer, using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.We can buy your Ontario ON area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.

 - You can contact the bank and ask them to permit a short sale.
 In a short sale, you’ll sell your home for less than it’s worth, and the bank will take the loss as a tax write-off.
 In some short sales you may still be required to pay the difference to the bank if the house doesn’t sell for what is owed on the loan.